-How do I assign a static hostname to a private Amazon EC2 instance running RHEL 7 or CentOS 7?
+How do I assign a static hostname to an Amazon EC2 instance running RHEL 7 or CentOS 7?

 I changed the hostname of my Amazon Elastic Compute Cloud (Amazon EC2) instance.
-However, when I reboot or stop and then restart the instance, the hostname reverts to its former name.
-How do I get the new hostname to persist?
+However, when I reboot or stop and then start the instance, the hostname changes back.
+How do I make the hostname to persist?

-To be sure that a hostname persists when an EC2 instance is rebooted or stopped, you must add the hostname to the appropriate configuration files on your EC2 instance.
+To make a hostname persists when rebooting or stopping and starting your EC2 instance, add the hostname to the appropriate configuration files on the instance.

 1. Run the hostnamectl command from the shell to update the hostname of your RHEL 7 or CentOS 7 Linux instance.
 Replace persistent-hostname with the name you want the instance to use:

 Note: Changing the hostname by using the hostnamectl command doesn't update the /etc/hosts file.
 However, if necessary, you can manually edit this file to add the new hostname.